Blackprint/engine-php/README.md

 > Warning: This project haven't reach it stable version (semantic versioning at v1.0.0)<br>
 > But please try to use it and help improve this project

-Node and Interface module is class design oriented only.
+**Minimum PHP version `>= 8.1`**

 ---
 ### Defining Blackprint Node and Interface
-Because PHP does support Object Oriented programming and to make the node import more effective and easier, this engine will only support Node/Interface that declared with classes.
+Because PHP does support Class-based programming and to make the node import more effective and easier, this engine will only support Node/Interface that declared with classes.

 But before that, we need to create a folder to store our Node/Interface logic.
 For the example `/BPNode`.